 While amazing on its own, it’s easy to add even more flair – and who could resist including some fun textures and more dynamic nuances of flavor the second and third time around?

-And for all the curd nerds out there, this recipe would be a natural companion to any tangy and acidic fresh cheese – serve the salad topped with crumbled feta, ricotta salata, or fresh chevre.
+And for all the curd nerds out there, this recipe would be a natural companion to any tangy and acidic fresh or lightly aged cheese – serve the salad topped with crumbled feta, ricotta salata, or fresh chevre.

 You can also mix the ingredients together with creamy, springy mozzarella for a fruiter spin on a caprese salad, similar to our peach caprese version!